-Diamonds have small imperfections in them known as inclusions; the fewer inclusions, the more valuable the stone.
-Almost all diamonds contain very tiny natural birthmarks known as inclusions.
-To determine a diamond's clarity, an expert views it under 10 power magnification.
+Almost all diamonds contain tiny natural birthmarks known as inclusions; the fewer inclusions, the rarer and more valuable the stone.
 In addition to internal inclusions, surface irregularities are referred to as blemishes.
-These two categories of imperfections-inclusions (internal) and blemishes (external)-make up clarity.
+These two categories of imperfections-inclusions (internal) and blemishes (external) comprise a diamond’s clarity.

-The fewer the imperfections, the rarer and more valuable the diamond.
-Many inclusions are not discernable to the naked eye and require magnification to become apparent.
-A laboratory-certified clarity rating of SI2 represents the point at which inclusions are technically not apparent to the average naked eye.
+Many inclusions are not discernable to the naked eye.
+To determine a diamond's clarity, an expert views it under 10-power magnification.
+We recommend a clarity of SI2 or better; this represents the point at which inclusions are typically not apparent to the average naked eye.

 Higher clarity does not always make a more beautiful diamond.
 If the inclusions are not visible to the naked eye, a higher clarity doesn’t necessarily improve the diamond’s appearance, only its rarity and price.
 For some customers, that rarity is important; for others, the outward appearance matters more.
 Knowing that you have selected the right clarity for the right reasons is most important.

 Carat Weight is the size of the stone.
 The word carat comes from the carob tree, whose tiny seeds are well known for their uniformity and consistent weight and were used to balance scales in ancient times.
 Traditionally diamonds and gemstones were weighed against these seeds until the system was standardized, and one carat was fixed at 0.2 grams.